Jaefae/Jaefae/README.md

 - 👋 Hi, I’m @Jaefae
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Web Development, Data Science, and Machine learning
-- 🌱 I’m currently learning Python and Rust (I'm also a CompSci major at the University of Florida)
+- 🌱 I’m currently studying at the University of Florida
-- 💞️ I’m looking to collaborate on Python related projects
+- 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me: GitHub
-- 😄 Pronouns: they/them
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm colorblind!

 <!---